 I am currently a full-time doctoral researcher in Education Studies at University of Warwick.
-My ongoing research project, investigating how returned academics conduct doctoral supervision in their home countries, is supervised by Dr Emily Henderson and jointly by Dr Justine Mercer.Prior to my doctoral study, I had worked as a lecturer in China and used to teach several linguistic course modules to undergraduates.
+My ongoing research project, investigating how returned academics conduct doctoral supervision in their home countries, is supervised by Dr Emily Henderson and jointly by Dr Emma Williams.Prior to my doctoral study, I had worked as a lecturer in China and used to teach several linguistic course modules to undergraduates.
 Years of working experience have given me insight into the act of teaching in higher education, including how to understand adult students from diverse backgrounds and how to work with them productively in class and beyond.
 On top of that, the teaching role has gained me an insider's perspective to understand the research and teaching culture in Chinese university.

 I am interested in analysing interview accounts collected from different narrative occasions, and I put a particular focus on social discourse combined with an understanding of psyche.
 Psychoanalysis unfolds rich conceptual resources including subjectivity, agency and self-efficacy which add so much meaning to understanding how human beings negotiate with our 'being' and 'becoming', the classical hegelian paradox.
 I start from the assumption that personal narrative is a basic human strategy for us coming to terms with our experience, such as time, process and change.

 I have built up considerable expertise in conducting narrative interviews (face to face or online forms) with well-educated intellectuals and celebrities in English or Chinese language.
 So far I have conducted 30+ in-depth interviews with academics, mostly professors, working in higher education across different national and disciplinary backgrounds (China, UK, India, South Africa, Greece, Indonesia, Syria, and Nepal).
 Along the way I have picked up specific skills of arranging and implementing interviews that aim to elicit stories.
-More importantly, I have developed my own tactic to not only work with this 'elite cohort' but also make an impact on conversations and always bear in mind a strive for social justice and equality with every effort.
+More importantly, I have developed my own tactic to not only work with this 'elite cohort' but also make an impact on conversations.
+I always uphold the significance of original thoughts and knowledge contribution in doctoral education.

 Lu, B. (2020).
 Book Reviews ‘Asia inside out: itinerant people’.
 Compare: A Journal of Comparative and International Education. https://doi.org/10.1080/03057925.2020.1730582.